jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - Resolves a business need
 - Changes in functionality must be always origined by business changes

+So, aspects like the following ones are fundamental in this kind of architectures (and in software development in general):

+- No silos.
+Global vision
+- Agile principles in software development
+- Business people integrated into teams
+- Ownership
+- Autonomy over control

+The way you build your software should be the way more suitable for your company and its characteristics: size, history, employees, maturity,...,etc.

 ## Where's the limit?

 As I said previously, one of the main principles is to provide (visual) fully functional independent components that manage API calls and backend services.

-A microfrontend is a product that is offered to a consumer.
-The user of the microfrontend doesn't care about API calls or backend services that the microfrontend performs.
-The owner of the microfrontend is responsible for keeping the "business piece" up and running so, the ideal situation would be one in wich the owner is responsible for all the elements, from UI part till the backend for frontend or the deepest service and all of those components are managed by the same team
+A Microfrontend is a product that is offered to a consumer, external or internal.
+The user of the microfrontend doesn't care about API calls or which backend services the microfrontend uses.

+The owner of the microfrontend is responsible for keeping this "business piece" up and running so, the ideal situation would be the one in wich the owner is responsible for all the elements, from UI part till the backend for frontend or the deepest service and all of those components are managed by the same team

 Depending of how the company is organized it may be more feasible or not.
 Therefore, once again, adopting an architectural style implies organization and cultural changes to be successful.

 Microfrontends' style is not dividing frontend applications into pieces and managing backend calls within them.
 Microfrontends' style is to provide ownership and autonomy throughout full business functionalities.

-## A silver bullet?

-As I mentioned before, Microfrontends is an architectural style that try to resolve concrete problems.
-Maybe you have these problems in your entire company or only in certain areas.
-The key is to adopt this style when it was necessary because more complexity is being added to the system, more pieces and components that have to be managed.

-For instance, Microfrontends may help you if:

-- There are several business parts with different maintenance requirements than others.
-- Building fast prototypes of new features is requiered by Business but the current technology and processes difficult it
-- The frontend team is very huge and compact and it would be better to distribute it in smaller teams around business capabilities
-- Frontend applications are complex and big
-- Applying a different technology (or framework) than the main one to build some functionalities is necessary
-- Your company is used to work in autonomous teams around domains and subdomains